andreahcruz/lab1/README.md

 Make sure to run the code in its own folder and not a folder inside a folder; Should look like this
 <img width="337" alt="image" src="https://github.com/user-attachments/assets/1044147f-4b9c-490e-92b1-5ef80f7beeb6" />

+You also want to create your own .env as shown in the image above

+SNOWFLAKE_USER=yourown
+SNOWFLAKE_PASSWORD=yourown
+SNOWFLAKE_ACCOUNT=yourown

+(obviously instead of yourown please put your own creditials) Snowflake account
 In vscode terminal run:

 docker-compose down (to make sure you reset it)